mapproxy/mapproxy/doc/configuration.rst

 ``develop.ini`` or ``config.ini``
     These are the paster configuration files that are used to start MapProxy in development or production mode.
 See :doc:`deployment documentation <deployment>` for more information.

+.. note:: The configuration changed with the 0.9.0 release and you have to update any older configuration.
+This is a one-time change and further versions will offer backwards-compatibility.

 .. index:: mapproxy.yaml

 mapproxy.yaml